- Click On Orange Button Above For Free 'Insider' TExES Report

-Why Studying For The TExES PPR Is Hard For EveryoneI’m Nancy Johnson, a former test taker – and you can bet that I know more than my fair share about how to prepare for the TExES PPR exam in order to get a passing score.
+TExES PPR Practice Tip #1: Why Studying For This Exam Is Hard For EveryoneI’m Nancy Johnson, a former test taker – and you can bet that I know more than my fair share about how to prepare for the TExES PPR exam in order to get a passing score.
 So let’s start off with a few exam prep truths.

 You know review for your TExES PPR is a challenge and getting a passing score is even harder – no matter what the subject area.
 Everyone struggles on certain areas of the SBEC and ETS test – period.
-Focusing on how tough the exam will be is just a waste of of your TExES study sessions…
+Focusing on how tough the exam will be is just a waste of your test prep sessions…

 …so let’s move on to discuss the strategies that will pump up your positivity – and exam success – on your testing date!